mihonapp/website/website/src/docs/guides/backups.md

 # Backups

-Backups in **Tachiyomi** are compatible between different versions of the app.
+Backups in **Mihon** are compatible between different versions of the app.

 ::: tip How to create a backup
 1. Go to <nav to="data-and-storage">.